1. All-round education for body, mind and spirit.

 Nachteil translates to disadvantage, drawback, detriment, disservice, handicap, harm, hindrance, loss, downside and so on.

-There are good enough reason to insert "sound" or "soundly" or "soundness" into all the goals of SRF, since it is a great good to be of sound mind.
+One should readily insert "sound" or "soundly" or "soundness" into all the goals of SRF, as it is a great good to be of sound mind.
 "Good health and good sense are two of life's greatest blessings," according to Publilius Syrus (cf. no. 3 above).

 As for good sense, appropriate study helps.
 Consider too, "Never, never, never, never . . . give in except to convictions of honour and good sense [Winston Churchill].
 Or: "Science when well digested is nothing but good sense and reason [Stanislaw Leszczynski].